Conservation and restoration of road vehicles: Mechanicals restoration

 The internal combustion engine requires regular maintenance to ensure its continued function.
 Engine oil, power steering and brake fluid are examples of engine maintenance that must be kept and checked at regular intervals.
 Often wear and tear over time can leave an engine totally unusable, in which case the restorer might remove the existing engine and replace it with a similar or modern engine substitute.
 In order to conduct an engine restoration first a technician will conduct a thorough inspection.
 Often pre-restored vehicle have engines that have gone without maintenance for years and therefore require engine restoration to return them to working order.
 The engine is removed from the car and inspected for broken and non-functional parts.
 Typical parts that require replacing include the pistons, spark plugs, fuel lines, battery, fuses, timing belt and various gaskets.
 All are subject to deterioration over time.
-Structural components like the engine block, cam shaft and crank shaft are less likely to require repair but not uncommon.
+Structural components like the engine block, camshaft and crankshaft are less likely to require repair but not uncommon.
 Typically, after all required parts are gathered, the disassembled pieces will be cleaned, lubricated (if required), and reassembled.
 The engine is then replaced within the car.

 A mechanic will then perform a series of tests to ensure that the engine is in working, road worthy condition.
 This is known as a pre-start engine check.
 First all the lines and hoses are checked for breaks and leaks.
 Second the radiator is topped off with water to ensure that the system is sealed off.
 Next the oil level is replenished.
 Finally the battery charge is checked and the ignition system is inspected.
 The engine is then ready to be started.